dippudo/ncss/2022-july/intermediate/week1/question1/README.md

 Lots of names are tricky to spell, and there can be multiple spellings for one name.
 Write a program to spell out a person's name, with each letter on a new line.
 Finish up by greeting that person by name.

-Your program should ask the user to input their name and then print each letter in upper case on a new line.
-After printing the letters, print 'Hello' plus the name in lower case.
+Your program should ask the user to input their name and then print each letter in **upper case** on a new line.
+After printing the letters, print 'Hello' plus the name in **lower case**.

 ```
 What is your name?
 Alice